+The simulation of pedestrian crowds has become increasingly important in what-if studies and safety training for mass events and evacuation scenarios, urban city planning, cgi-enhanced movies and video games.
 Over the past decades, a wide range of models have been developed that simulate a crowd as individual agents or as one entity based on flow dynamics.
-Less attention has been paid to the simulation of small social groups, although empirical research shows that a high percentage of crowd members walk in groups in urban environments and public places [James 1953; Coleman and James 1961; Moussaïd et al. 2010].
+Less attention has been paid to the simulation of small social groups, although empirical research shows that a high percentage of crowd members walk in groups in urban environments and public places [1-3].

-Existing methods model explicit formations to keep groups coherent [Kimmel et al. 2012] and socially-friendly [Karamouzas and Overmars 2012; Wu et al. 2013].
-Such formations have been observed in real crowds [Moussaïd et al. 2010], but they are not strictly kept at all times due to the wide range of factors that influence a group's walking behavior.
+Existing methods model explicit formations to keep groups coherent [4] and socially-friendly [5,6].
+Such formations have been observed in real crowds [3], but they are not strictly kept at all times due to the wide range of factors that influence a group's walking behavior.
 We therefore believe that explicitly modeling such formations may yield artificial-looking behavior.
 Groups may lack flexibility and put too much emphasis on maintaining an explicit formation.
 For instance, groups might not be able to temporarily split and instead take unrealistic detours.